davidde/notes/git.md

 * `git diff HEAD~ HEAD`
 Show the difference between the head commit (= `HEAD` = `HEAD~0`) and the one before (= `HEAD~` = `HEAD~1`).
+In other words, check which modifications were added in the last commit.

 * To permanently exclude a specific file in your repository from the diff command:
 `git config diff.nodiff.command /bin/true`